With new pollution laws in place, pellet burning stoves look set to become the alternative to traditional wood burning versions in France.*

 - Maintenance - the stove must be cleaned on a regular basis, although that it is even more the case with a wood burner as an annual chimney cleaning required;

-- Purchase Cost - the stoves can be considerably more expensive than a conventional wood-burner;
+- Purchase Cost - the stoves can be considerably more expensive to buy than a conventional wood-burner;

 - Running Costs - it is more expensive to run than a wood burner;

 - Electricity Supply - as it requires an electricity supply to run it, it does not run in the event of a power-out, although it is possible to purchase battery back-up;

 - Noise - if you fan-drive the heat distribution, as opposed to using convection, you may have some mild background noise;